‘What you are missing, is people who are going to solve a problem that you have been struggling with for years’

 - Logic and reasoning

-Ensuring you have accessible application processes, including fully accessible websites and alternative application methods will ensure that all candidates can apply.
-A clear statement about being an inclusive employer and welcoming applicants to share any information that will assist in their application, will encourage candidates with neurodiverse conditions to apply.
+- Providing a clear statement about being an inclusive employer and welcoming applicants to share any information that will assist in their application, will encourage candidates with neurodivergent conditions to apply.

 ‘It takes me a while to ‘rewire’ my brain to accept the changes that life brings’ #actuallyautistic

-Consider how you communicate with team members and adapting your communication methods to individuals – team meetings maybe challenging for some, written communications maybe difficult for others – but it is very important that all employees receive the information they need.
+- Considering communication with team members and adapting your communication methods to individual needs.
+For example, team meetings may be challenging for some, and written communications may be difficult for others – but adapting your communication style will ensure that all employees receive the information they need.

-The Clear Company have been working to bring about positive change for 16 years and are recognised as global leaders of inclusive talent management, training, insight and technology.
+The Clear Company has been working to bring about positive change for 16 years.
+We are recognised as global leaders in inclusive talent management, training, insight and technology.

-We have supported a large number of organisations in reviewing recruitment and people processes to ensure barriers to employing diverse talent are removed – and helping employers to maximise opportunities to attract those with the valuable skills that neurodiversity offers.
+We have supported many organisations in reviewing recruitment and people processes to ensure barriers to employing diverse talent are removed – and helping employers maximise opportunities to attract those with the valuable skills that neurodiversity offers.
 Alongside implementing inclusive people practices, the Clear Company offer learning interventions to upskill employers in managing neurodivergent employees.